 Images by Ulijona Odisarija, Ali Wates, Avi Allen & Joanne Matthews

 I conceived and facilitated Wild Philosophy: Raving, Running, Reading.
 Permaculture design was used as a tool to fuse together communal living, raving, walking, deep listening, being naked and punk approaches to reading.
 The work deliberately worked at intersections and edges to find ways of living an creating with intensitiy and vulnerability.

-This took place over one weekend and was for people who identify as female and non-binary.
+This took place over one weekend and was for people who identify as a women/non-binary.
 The weekend was somewhere between a residency and a countryside retreat and took place in a converted chapel (Capel y Graig) in the Snowdonia National Park in Wales.
 Over the course of a weekend (Friday evening to Monday morning), seven women shared a house, a chapel and cooked communal meals.
-The DIY included experiments in radical listening, naked rambling, collaborative life drawing and accessing “the erotic”, raving, subverting hierarchies and reading female philosophers and theorists.
+The DIY included experiments in radical listening, naked rambling, collaborative life drawing and accessing “the erotic”, raving, subverting hierarchies and reading woman philosophers and theorists.

 Day one included body meditations and a reading from Strike magazine about radical listening.
 Day two included reading Pauline Oliveros, a silent walk with sonic meditations and wild swimming; raving leading into collaborative life drawing where everyone is naked and everyone takes it in turn to be a model in the pulpit of the Chapel; a reading from Audre Lorde; a reading from Rebecca Solnit and a night walk in a pitch-black forest.
 Day three included; a reading from Kristie Dotson leading into a naked hike with wild swimming; a reading from Strike magazine about the political freedom of the dancing body; a question was set – “What is hierarchy”, then naked raving and automatic writing; an individual “anti-lecture” from everyone in response to the set question.